fluxninja/aperture/docs/content/architecture/architecture.md

 Aperture Cloud [provides a per-project Aperture Controller][aperture-cloud-controller].
 It is programmed using declarative policies.
-Policies can be applied by configuring a [pre-defined blueprint][use-cases].
+Policies can be applied by configuring a [pre-defined blueprint][guides].
 It's also possible to build a policy [from scratch from policy components][policy].

 ## Aperture Agents